openedx/openedx-learning/docs/decisions/0017-generalized-containers.rst

 - The members of a container can be any type of publishable content.
 E.g., sections, subsections, units, components, and any other publishable thing.
 For more details on publishable content, see `PublishableEntity`_.
 - Members within a container are maintained in a specific order as an ordered list.
 E.g., components within a unit, or units within a subsection, are presented in a specific order.
 - Containers represent their content hierarchy through a structure, like Course > Section > Subsection > Unit > Component, which defines parent-child relationships at each level.
-- Containers support both pinned and unpinned references for its members, allowing members to be pinned to a specific version or set to reference its latest version.
+- Containers can reference a specific version of their members or be set to point to their latest versions.
 For instance, component V1 might be used in a unit instead of its latest version.
-- The latest state of a member can be referenced by setting its version to ``None``, which consists of the standard for a floating version.
+The latest version of a member can be referenced by setting its version to ``None`` which consists of the chosen standard for this representation.
 - A single member (publishable entity) can be shared by multiple containers, allowing for reuse of content across different containers.
 For instance, a component can be shared by multiple units.

 4. Container Version History
 ============================

 This section defines the various lists of container's versions (author-defined, initial, and frozen) used to track the history of changes made to a container, allowing to view past versions and changes over time.

 - Each container version holds different lists of members (author-defined, initial, and frozen) to support rollback operations and history tracking for the container.
 - The author-defined list is the list of members that the author has defined for the version of the container.